-If you have EWWW IO 5.7.1 or higher, you'll see the new domain name listed in the Optimization Status section.
+If you have EWWW IO 5.7.1 or higher, you'll see the new domain name listed by the Easy IO option on the settings.
 You can also right click an image in one of your pages to make sure it's using the new domain.

 Of course, make sure to clear any page caching system you might have, so that the Easy IO URLs are updated.
 If you have any questions at all, just let us know, and we'll be glad to assist!